Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/02-using-gmio/single_aie_gmio.md

 			- [Run AI Engine simulator and hardware flow](#run-ai-engine-simulator-and-hardware-flow)
 	- [Conclusion](#conclusion)

-The AI Engine simulator event trace is used to see how performance can be improved step-by-step.
-The last step introduces code to make GMIO work in hardware.
+Use the AI Engine simulator event trace to identify performance improvements step by step.
+In the final step, you add code to make GMIO work in hardware.

 ## Step 1 - Synchronous GMIO Transfer

-In this step, the synchronous GMIO transfer mode is introduced.
-Change the working directory to `single_aie_gmio/step1`.
-Looking at the graph code `aie/graph.h`, it can be seen that the design has one output `gmioOut` with type `output_gmio`, one input `gmioIn` with type `input_gmio`, and an AI Engine kernel `weighted_sum_with_margin`.
+In this step, you use the synchronous GMIO transfer mode.
+Change your working directory to `single_aie_gmio/step1`.
+When you examine the graph code `aie/graph.h`, the design has one output `gmioOut` of type `output_gmio`, one input `gmioIn` of type `input_gmio`, and one AI Engine kernel `weighted_sum_with_margin`.

 ```cpp
 	class mygraph: public adf::graph